mirmahdi/MasterMind-for-Words/README.md

 6. The scoreboard does not record any scores in the two-player mode.
 7. The players do not have an option to input their names anywehere in the system for a more personal message interchange experience.
+8. I have virtually used pointers in my algorithm because I did not know if pointers are supported in VBA.
+Please let me know if you can think of algorithmic enhancements if you can think of any!